hujhax/austin-improv-wiki/Shows/The Cagematch.md

 ## History
 ![[Cagematch2x4.jpg|The winners of *The Cagematch* are recorded on a 2x4 mounted on the wall at ColdTowne Theater.]]
-The Cagematch originated as an [[AIC]]-branded show at [[The Hideout Theatre]] in November of 2005.
-It moved to [[Coldtowne Theater]] in 2007.
+The Cagematch originated as an [[AIC]]-branded show at [[Theatres/The Hideout Theatre|The Hideout Theatre]] in November of 2005.
+It moved to [[Theatres/Coldtowne Theater|Coldtowne Theater]] in 2007.
 The AIC became largely inactive in 2009, and the Cagematch continued as a ColdTowne show.

 In its tenure at the Hideout, and in the first months of its move to ColdTowne, the Cagematch was a "King of the Hill"-style contest, where the winner would always return to compete next week.
 The show returned to this format briefly in late 2010/early 2011.